|

 My cousin, Carol Austin Apple, states,"I know from what my

-told me, when her mother, (Eugenia), was a little girl, her family
+grandmother told me, when her mother, (Eugenia), was a little

 time.
 North eastern Alabama had been the main area of the Cherokee

-to become Tuscaloosa and Tallapoosa Counites.
-I am continuing to look
+Indians later to become Tuscaloosa and Tallapoosa Counties.
+I am

 1885 - Clyde Pearl is born on March 15, named after Willie's mother's family name "Clyde".